 “I have no greater joy than to hear that my children are walking in the truth” (3 John 1:4).

 Child sponsorship is a powerful way to impact a young life like Devaja’s.
-If you would like to learn more about our children's ministry please visit here.
+If you would like to learn more about our family homes and school, please visit here.

 *All content, data, and statistics current at the date and time of publishing.
 Some locations omitted and names changed for the security and privacy of those involved.